-7.10 EECA's Point of Contact
+7.10 EECA's point of contact at GIDIFund@eeca.govt.nz

-All enquiries regarding the RFP must be directed by email to EECA's Point of Contact at GIDIFund@eeca.govt.nz.
+All enquiries regarding the RFP must be directed by email to EECA's point of contact at GIDIFund@eeca.govt.nz.
 Applicants must not directly or indirectly approach any representative of EECA, or any other person, to solicit information concerning any aspect of the RFP after the Deadline for Proposals date.

-Only the Point of Contact, and any authorised person of EECA, are to communicate with Applicants regarding any aspect of the RFP.
+Only the point of contact, and any authorised person of EECA, are authorised to communicate with Applicants regarding any aspect of the RFP.
 EECA will not be bound by any statement made by any other person.

-EECA may change the Point of Contact at any time.
+EECA may change the point of contact at any time.
 EECA will notify any such change by posting a notice on its website.

-Where an Applicant has an existing funding agreement or contract for services with EECA, then business-as-usual communications, for the purpose of managing delivery of that agreement or contract, will continue using the usual contacts.
-Applicants must not use business-as-usual contacts to solicit information or discuss aspects of the RFP once they have submitted a Proposal.
+Where an Applicant has an existing funding agreement or contract for services with EECA, then business as usual communications, for the purpose of managing delivery of that agreement or contract, will continue using the usual contacts.
+Applicants must not use business as usual contacts to solicit information or discuss aspects of the RFP once they have submitted a Proposal.